-Prestigious homes are now built with meticulously planned systems which allow the owners to have total effortless control over their property, with many smart technologies leading to more energy efficient homes.
+Prestigious homes are now built with meticulously planned systems that allow the owners to have total effortless control over their property, with many smart technologies leading to more energy-efficient homes.

 But what are the options when buying a smart home?

 Technology continues to evolve, with some of the most modern technology including artificial intelligence systems that can run a home.